 How to talk to your parent's doctor when your parent is in the room

 There's a moment in almost every parent's appointment when you know something important that the doctor needs to hear and your parent either doesn't remember it, or doesn't want to tell the doctor, or is minimizing it.
 Your mom says her pain is fine when it's clearly not fine because she doesn't want to burden anyone.
 Your dad forgets that he's been having confusion at night because he only remembers the daytime.
 Your parent doesn't mention the fall they had because they're embarrassed about it.
 So you're sitting there knowing that the doctor's decision about what to do next is going to be based on incomplete information.
 You need to say something, but you also don't want to make your parent feel like you don't trust them or like you're overriding what they're saying.
-This is one of the trickiest parts of being an adult child managing a parent's healthcare.

 The reason you're there is partly to fill in gaps.
 Your parent might not hear everything clearly.
 They might forget something important between appointments.
 They might minimize symptoms because they're scared or because they don't want to admit that something's gotten worse.
 You're the person who sees them when they're not at the doctor's office.
 You're the person who knows when they've had a bad night or when they've stopped doing something they used to do.
 That information matters, and the doctor should have it.
 But there's a way to do this that feels collaborative instead of like you're taking over.